romietis/lunar-plan-advisor/README.md

 comparing the net profits of different plans.

 ## Privacy
-It is a client-side application, which means that your data is not stored or sent to anyone.
+Your data is not stored or sent to anyone.